Table of Contents

-The typical duration of sleep is not the same for every person, ranging anywhere from 6 to 9.5 hours.
-Scientists recommend that an individual’s sweet spot for sleep duration should be between 7-8 hours per night.
+The typical duration of sleep is not the same for every person, ranging anywhere from 6–9.5 hours.
+Scientists recommend that an individual’s sweet spot for sleep duration should be between 7–8 hours per night.
 But an individual’s subjective feeling should be the decisive factor in determining how long he or she should sleep.
 In addition, sleep quality should be considered in relationship with sleep duration.
 Interference by external factors and sleep disorders can significantly affect one’s quality of sleep.
-Because most recovery occurs during the first few hours of sleep, a short sleep duration of four hours, for example, does not necessarily cause fatigue.
+Because most recovery occurs during the 1st few hours of sleep, short sleep duration of 4 hours, for example, does not necessarily cause fatigue.
 However, such short sessions of sleep should be avoided.

 The Purpose of Sleep

 Sleep performs several important functions for the human body.
 A lack of sleep can be life-threatening after a certain point.
 Not being able to sleep may indicate that an individual is ill or under the influence of particular drugs.

 - Physical recuperation (muscles)